ayman-elgharabawy/Python-Downloader/README.md

 -Classes folder contains the worker and hread pool classthat handle any task There is Task file where i define the methods to be executed by worker thread
  - settings.py contains all the global variables and initialized bymainmethod
- - If reading/writting exception in chunk file due to remote server close connection , the worker will have dely 0.1 second and retry to download the chunk again.
+ - If reading/writting exception in chunk file due to remote server close connection , the worker will have delay 0.1 second and retry to download the chunk again.
  - if the random file name of chunk is repeated in another thread m it will choose another name